Louisiana issues stricter burn ban as state responds to sprawling wildfires

 "This new burn ban order by Louisiana Department of Agriculture and Forestry Commissioner Mike Strain, DVM, in collaboration with Louisiana State Fire Marshal Dan Wallis, in effect as of August 25, 2023, at 12 p.m., orders an immediate statewide ban on all agricultural burning, including but not limited to prescribed burning.
 This order shall remain in effect until rescinded."

+Additionally, Governor John Bel Edwards issued an executive order on Friday suspending all prescribed burns and emphasizing that there is "no exception to the burn ban for any reason."

-You can read the full announcement below.
+You can read the full announcement from the Department of Agriculture and Forestry below.

 Due to an increase in fire danger across Louisiana, the previous burn ban order issued August 7th has been rescinded and reissued with an update for all agricultural burns, including but not limited to prescribed burns, to be temporarily prohibited until further notice.